 One such new system incorporates a potassium-based condensed aerosol into a compact delivery platform.
 These self-contained units are perfect to cover every fire risk on a rolling stock.
 The units can be installed directly in the hostile environment of engine and motor compartments, as well as in the passenger cars themselves.
 And their compact nature allows them to be installed in almost any location without being or looking intrusive.

-Adding to the versatility of the condensed aerosol system is that the units require no electrical connections and can be programmed to activate at pre-determined temperatures.
+Adding to the versatility of the condensed aerosol fire suppression system is that the units require no electrical connections and can be programmed to activate at pre-determined temperatures.
 Or the units can be linked together and connected to a fire detection system to activate at once in a total flooding manner.
-Once discharged, the agent poses no health or environmental risks and requires minimal cleanup.
-The versatility, ruggedness, and effectiveness of the condensed aerosol system makes it an ideal choice for the many locations across myriad pieces of rolling stock where it is indicated.
+Once discharged, the agent poses no health or environmental risk.
+The versatility, ruggedness, and effectiveness of the condensed aerosol fire suppression system makes it an ideal choice for the many locations across myriad pieces of rolling stock where it is indicated.

 There are many rail safety conferences scheduled around the globe.
 Let us all hope that the authorities having jurisdiction make the critical decision to address the fire suppression leg of the rolling stock fire protection triangle.
 They should do this by mandating effective fire suppression measures throughout the rolling stock, but especially in occupied areas such as passenger and sleeping cars.

 Had rail officials taken this step earlier, the skiers in Kaprun on November 11, 2000, would have an interesting anecdote to tell about a ski trip where a fire was extinguished before they barely even knew there was a fire.
 This is one of those rare problems where the solution is readily available and relatively inexpensive.
 If this decision is not undertaken, it is only a matter of time before there is yet another tragic rolling stock disaster.